Jayich-Lab/double-pass-breadboard/README.md

 Different versions of the breadboard are organized in directories labeled by the date (YY-MM) when the parts were *initially* ordered.

-Each version directory includes a README with a link to the corresponding STEP files (GitHub doesn't support the STEP file format) for all of the parts that need to be machined.
-Lab useful machining files, such as *.ipt, can certainly be included.
+Each version directory includes a README with a link to the corresponding STEP files (GitHub doesn't support the STEP file format) for the parts to be machined.

 <img width="599" alt="cost" src="https://user-images.githubusercontent.com/63123871/231609481-7296a951-1a45-4414-b5d5-492b8e8fb254.png">